St. Mullin's Lower

-St. Mullin's Lower (Tigh Moling Íochtarach) is a barony in County Carlow, Republic of Ireland.
+St. Mullin's Lower (Tigh Moling Íochtarach) is a barony in County Carlow, Ireland.

 Etymology

 St. Mullin's Lower barony takes its name from the village of St. Mullin's (Tigh Moling).

 Location

 St. Mullin's Lower is found in south County Carlow, east of the River Barrow and west of the Blackstairs Mountains.

 St. Mullin's Lower barony is bordered to the north by Idrone East, County Carlow; to the east and south by Bantry, County Wexford; to the southwest by Ida, County Kilkenny; and to the west by Gowran, County Kilkenny.

 History

 The ancient land of the Ui Drona was cantered here in the 8th century.

 List of settlements

 Below is a list of settlements in St. Mullin's Lower: